ad1tyq/CodeForge/README.md

 ### About the project

-PrescriptCheck is an AI-powered web application designed to act as a real-time safety auditor for medical prescriptions.
-The system provides a critical layer of verification to prevent common but dangerous medication errors.
+CodeForge is an interactive, gamified platform designed to be the ultimate training ground for aspiring developers.
+The system replaces traditional, passive learning with hands-on coding challenges, real-time feedback, and competitive leaderboards, providing a critical layer of engagement to prevent the loss of motivation that derails most new coders.

 ## Getting Started